Difference Between Abbey and Priory

 8. An abbey is a place that gives residence to some nuns and monks, whereas a priory is just a place of worship.

-9. An abbey is a place where there should be more than 12 monks, whereas the priory does not say the exact numbers of the monks.
+9. An abbey is a place where there should be more than 12 monks, whereas the priory does not say the exact number of monks.

 Difference Between Abbey and Priory